brunokoga/Montevideo/monsters_dir/dog.md

 **Treasure** none

-Larger dogs (known to Small races like halflings and gnomes as riding dogs include hardier breeds such as huskies, mastiffs, and wolfhounds.
-A riding dog can fight while carrying a rider, but the rider cannot also attack unless he or she succeeds on a DC 10 [Ride](../skill_dir/ride#_ride check.
+Larger dogs (known to Small races like halflings and gnomes as riding dogs) include hardier breeds such as huskies, mastiffs, and wolfhounds.
+A riding dog can fight while carrying a rider, but the rider cannot also attack unless he or she succeeds on a DC 10 [Ride](../skill_dir/ride#_ride) check.